johannbrehmer/manifold-flow/README.md

 ## Getting started

 Please make sure your Python environment satisfies the requirements in the [environment.yml](environment.yml).
-To use the MLF-OT algorithm, please also follow the [installation instructions for geomloss](https://www.kernel-operations.io/geomloss/api/install.html).
+To use the MFMF-OT algorithm, please also follow the [installation instructions for geomloss](https://www.kernel-operations.io/geomloss/api/install.html).

 ## Data sets